Dr Stephanie E. Pitts BA, MEd, PhD, PGCE, FHEA

 email : email@example.com

-Dr Stephanie Pitts is a Reader in Music with research interests in musical participation, concert audiences and music education.
-She is Director of Student Experience in the music department, having previously served a year as Acting Head of Department (2011-12) and three years as Assistant Director of Learning and Teaching for the Faculty of Arts and Humanities.
+I am a Reader in Music with research and teaching interests in musical participation, concert audiences and music education.
+I currently hold the role of Director of Student Experience in the music department, which involves supporting outreach, study days and other activities designed to help students get the most from their time at university.
+I have previously served a year as Acting Head of Department (2011-12) and three years as Assistant Director of Learning and Teaching for the Faculty of Arts and Humanities.

 - Musical participation

 - Lifelong engagement in music